-Lee Canipe serves as the pastor of Murfreesboro Baptist Church in Murfreesboro, North Carolina.
+Lee Canipe serves as the pastor of Providence Baptist Church in Charlotte, North Carolina.
 He has also taught in the department of religion at Chowan University.
-Before coming to Murfreesboro, Canipe was a doctoral fellow in the J. M. Dawson Institute of Church-State Studies at Baylor University.
+Before coming to Providence, Canipe was pastor of Murfreesboro Baptist Church and a doctoral fellow in the J. M. Dawson Institute of Church-State Studies at Baylor University.
 He and his wife, Hilary, are the parents of a daughter, Helen, and two sons, Watt and Peter.

 What were you hoping to achieve with Loyal Dissenters?